kiskadee-studio/eslint-config-kiskadee/README.md

 Suggest a rule to be changed or added or plugin to be added

-# 🔧 ESLint Setup for React
+# 🔧 ESLint Setup for React / React Native

 ### 📖 Essential React Rules - Level 1